fenago/ernesto-spark-databricks/Lab_6.md

 **Step 8:** We now have a SparkContext object created.
 We can now use this object and load data using the textFile API as we have done in the Spark Shell.

 We already have cloned a github repository which contains a text file `treasure_island.txt`.
-Open `~/work/ernesto-spark/Files/chapter_4/treasure_island.txt` to view text file.
+Open `treasure_island.txt` to view text file.
 Write the following line of code to load the file to create an RDD.

 ```
 val data = sc.textFile("chapter_4/treasure_island.txt")